Liberia Business Corporation Act – Company Law

 Liberian corporate law is modelled on U.S. corporate law.
 Liberian legal entities are governed by the Liberian Associations Law (1977, as amended), which contains the Business Corporations Law, the Limited Liability Company Law and the Private Foundation Law.

 Liberian non-resident domestic corporations are governed by provisions of the Business Corporation Act, The Associations Law, Title 5, of the Liberian Code of Laws Revised.

-(c) The purpose or purposes for which the corporation is organized.
-It shall be sufficient to state, either alone or with other businesses or purposes, that the purpose of the corporation is to engage in any lawful act or activity for which corporations may be organized under this Act,
+The purpose or purposes for which the corporation is organised.
+It shall be sufficient to state, either alone or with other businesses or purposes, that the purpose of the corporation is to engage in any lawful act or activity for which corporations may be organised under this Act,

 The articles of incorporation may prescribe special qualifications for directors.
 Unless otherwise provided in the articles of incorporation, directors may be of any nationality and need not be residents of Liberia or shareholders of the corporation.
 The number of directors constituting the board shall be not less than one,

 Place of meeting – meetings of shareholders may be held at such place, either within or without Liberia, as may be designated in the bylaws